howerj/bit-serial/readme.md

 The system has a minimal set of peripherals; a bank of switches with LEDs next to each switch and a UART capable of transmission and reception, other peripherals could be added as needed.
+A timer would be useful, but not necessary, the same could be said for many other peripherals.

 ## Register Map